calogica/calogica.com/_posts/2018-11-27-dice-polls-dirichlet-multinomial.md

 $$y \sim Multinomial(n, \theta)$$

-In the wild, we might encounter the _Dirichlet_ distribution these days often in the context of topic modeling in natural language processing, where it's commonly used as part of a [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) (or LDA) model, which is fancy way of saying we're trying to figure out the probability of an article belonging to a certain topic given its text.
+In the wild, we might encounter the _Dirichlet_ distribution these days often in the context of topic modeling in natural language processing, where it's commonly used as part of a [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) (or LDA) model, which is a fancy way of saying we're trying to figure out the probability of an article belonging to a certain topic given its content.

-However, for our purposes, let's look at the _Dirichlet-Multinomial_ in the context of multiple choices, and let's start by throwing dice as a motivating example:
+However, for our purposes, let's look at the _Dirichlet-Multinomial_ in the context of simple multiple choices, and let's start by throwing dice as a motivating example:

 ## Throwing Dice

-Let's first create some data representing 122 rolls of six-sided die, where $p$ represents the expected probability for each side, $1/6$
+Let's first create some data representing 122 rolls of six-sided die, where $p$ represents the expected probability for each side of a fair die, i.e. $1/6$

 ```python